 Experience the rich cultural heritage surrounding Kibale National Park with a variety of exciting activities.
 Located in western Uganda and covering the districts of Kabarole, Kyenjonjo, Kamwenge, and Kyegegwa, Kibale Forest National Park is a tropical forest teeming with diverse wildlife, including approximately 1500 chimpanzees, numerous bird species, tree species, reptiles, monkeys, butterflies, mammals, and other wildlife.
 The road trip from Kampala/Entebbe takes about 4-5 hours.
 The park is under the management of Uganda Wildlife Authority.
-Contact Trek Africa Tours to tailor your cultural trip and turn it into a memorable experience around Kibale Forest National Park.
+Contact Trek Africa Expeditions to tailor your cultural trip and turn it into a memorable experience around Kibale Forest National Park.

-Embark on a fascinating journey through the Bigodi Wetlands Sanctuary, located in the vicinity of Kibale National Park.
+Embark on a fascinating journey through the Bigodi Wetlands Sanctuary, located in the vicinity of Kibale Forest National Park.
 This sanctuary is a haven for biodiversity and scenic beauty, boasting over 200 bird species, including hornbills, turacos, parrots, cranes, kingfishers, and more swamp endemics.
 Additionally, the sanctuary is home to 8 species of primates, such as the Black and White Colobus, Red Colobus, Red-Tailed Monkey, Grey-Cheeked Mangabey, Olive Baboon, L’Hoest Monkey, Vervet Monkey, and the Blue Monkey.

 The swamp also shelters other mammals like sitatungas, bushbucks, and otters.
 Knowledgeable local guides will lead you on an interpretive tour, guiding you through lush vegetation along forest pathways, boardwalks, and even a treehouse nestled high in the canopy, providing the perfect opportunity to observe the abundant wildlife.